Hop-Constrained Metric Embeddings and their Applications: Subgraph preserving one-to-many embedding

 \section{Subgraph preserving one-to-many embedding}

+In our clan embeddings (\Cref{thm:ClanHopUltrametric,thm:ClanHopUltrametricAlt}) we had the hop-path-distortion property, which ensures that every path $P$ in $G$ has a ``corresponding'' copy $P_T$ in the tree $T$ of similar weight.
+However, as $T$ contains many vertices that are not copies of $G$ vertices, it is not immediately clear to which subgraph of $G$, $P_T$ corresponds.
+To clarify this point, we introduce the notion of \emph{Path Tree One-To-Many Embedding} (\Cref{def:OTM-PathTreeEmbedding}).
+Here all $T$ vertices are copies of $V$, and every edge $e\in T$ corresponds to a path $P^T_e$ between its endpoints.
+Now, there is a natural way to translate from subgraphs of $T$ back to subgraphs of $G$.
+Morally, \Cref{cor:hBoundedSubgraph,cor:hBoundedSubgraphAlt} below are just a translation of \Cref{lem:clanHopUltraMeasure,lem:clanHopUltraMeasureAlt} (respectively) to the language of path tree one-to-many embeddings.

+A major drawback of \Cref{cor:hBoundedSubgraph,cor:hBoundedSubgraphAlt} is that it only applies on $\red{h}$-respecting subgraphs.
+Specifically, in order to apply the ``subgraph preservation'' guarantee, the subgraph $H$ in question must be ``local'' (formally it is not allowed to contain a $u-v$ path of weight less than $d_G\rhop{h}(u,v)$ ).
+This is problematic, as in some of our applications the solution subgraph is not $\red{h}$-respecting (e.g. in h.c. group Steiner forest).
+On the other hand, clearly one cannot simply drop the $\red{h}$-respecting condition from \Cref{cor:hBoundedSubgraph,cor:hBoundedSubgraphAlt} (or \Cref{thm:ClanHopUltrametric,thm:ClanHopUltrametricAlt}).
+Indeed, consider the $n$-path (a graph consisting only of the edges of the length-$n$ path: $(v_0,\dots,v_{n-1})$) with hop parameter $\red{h}=1$, and let $H=G$.
+The distance between every pair of copies $v'_0\in f(v_0),v'_{n-1}\in f(v_{n-1})$ has to be $\infty$.
+Thus any ``image'' of the entire graph has to be of weight $\infty$.

+In \Cref{thm:Subgraph,thm:SubgraphAlt} we give a weaker guarantee which can be applied to arbitrary subgraphs.
+Specifically, given a subgraph $H$ of $G$, we construct a (not necessarily connected) subgraph $H'$ of $T$ where for every $u,v\in H$ such that $\hop_H(u,v)\le\red{h}$, $H'$ contains a pair of copies $u'\in f(u)$ and $v'\in f(v)$ in the same connected component.
+Further, $w_T(H')\le O(k\cdot\log n)\cdot w(H)$.
+This guarantee will be sufficient for our applications.

-In this section we will modify our clan embeddings so that they will produce (non-tree) sub-graphs version.
-In particular, we will obtain that every ``hop-bounded'' subgraph of $G$ has a ``copy'' in the image.
-We begin with some definitions for hop-bounded tree embedding (very similar definition was defined by \cite{HHZ21}).
-See \Cref{fig:PathTree} for illustration. \begin{definition}[Path Tree One-To-Many Embedding] A one-to-many path tree embedding on weighted graph $G = (V, E, w_G)$ consists of a dominating one-to-many embedding $f$ into a tree $T$ such that $f(V)=V(T)$, and associated paths $\{P^T_{e}\}_{e\in E(T)}$, where for every edge $e=\{u',v'\}\in E(T)$ where $u'\in f(u)$ and $v'\in f(v)$, $ P^T_{e}$ is a path from $u$ to $v$ in $G$ of weight at most $w_T(\{u',v'\})$.
+This section is devoted to proving \Cref{thm:Subgraph,thm:SubgraphAlt}, which ensures that any arbitrary subgraph $H$ of $G$ will have a ``corresponding'' copy in the image.
+We begin the section by formally defining Path Tree One-To-Many Embedding (a very similar definition was given by \cite{HHZ21}).
+See \Cref{fig:PathTree} for an illustration. \begin{definition}[Path Tree One-To-Many Embedding] A one-to-many path tree embedding of a weighted graph $G = (V, E, w_G)$ consists of a dominating one-to-many embedding $f$ into a tree $T$ such that $f(V)=V(T)$, and associated paths $\{P^T_{e}\}_{e\in E(T)}$, where for every edge $e=\{u',v'\}\in E(T)$ where $u'\in f(u)$ and $v'\in f(v)$, $ P^T_{e}$ is a path from $u$ to $v$ in $G$ of weight at most $w_T(\{u',v'\})$.